eArmada8/kuro_mdl_tool/README.md

 Output .gltf/.bin format instead of .glb format.

 `-d, --dumpanidata`
-Dump all animation data (including unused channels and unknown floats) in a .json file.
+Dump all animation data (including unused channels and unknown floats) and the skeleton into .json files.
+(Can be used with kuro_mdl_import_animation.py to allow manual changes to animation data.
+This is mainly intended for use in modifying UV scrolling and shader parameter varying keyframes.)

 `-p, --preserve_bind_matrices`
 Use the bind matrices already in the mdl file, instead of calculating inverse bind matrices for each skinned mesh which is the default behavior.
 This can do strange things to the models / animations, but may be necessary in some situations.